Mgmt049/Comicvine-API-scraper-pub/README.md

 ```
 Pre-requisite:
 You must register for an API at gamespot/comicvine...
-Insert your API key into your object instatiation code as displayed in <client code>:
+Insert your API key into your object instatiation code as displayed in the example ComicvineAPI-scrape-client-code.py:
 	<example lines...>
 ```